 The advantage of this Plan is simple: The eligible premiums you pay under the Plan are paid on a pre-tax basis.

 FSA elections can only take place at the time of hire or during the District’s open enrollment period.
-However, you can make a change during the plan year if you experience an allowable election change event, such as marriage, divorce, or a change in the number of your dependents.
+However, Dependent Day Care Accounts allow you to make a change during the plan year if you experience an allowable election change event, such as marriage, divorce, or a change in the number of your dependents.

 FSA’s follow a strict “Use or Lose” rule: Whatever money is not used will be lost at the end of the year, so be conservative when determining your annual election.

 If you want to set up a Flexible Spending Account (FSA), or continue an existing FSA, please contact American Fidelity directly at (800) 365-8306 Ext.
 0. An American Fidelity representative will also be at school sites during Open Enrollment to meet with employees.
-Please contact your Site Secretary for more information about available onsite appointments.
+Please contact Susan Pierson, Benefits Coordinator, for more information about available onsite appointments.